Tucson Conquistadores History

 In 1966, the Conquistadores adopted the Tucson Open golf tournament.
 The high-powered group turned the fledging PGA TOUR event into an exciting professional sporting and community event which continued through 2006.
 Over $15 million has been raised for charity though the success of the Tucson Open.

-The Tucson Conquistadores now serves as the tournament leadership team and sales arm for the World Golf Championships-Accenture Match Play Championship held at The Golf Club at Dove Mountain.
-This prestigious tournament, which features the top 64 golfers in the world, presents an unprecedented opportunity for the Conquistadores to raise record levels of funds for Southern Arizona youth.
-The tournament is televised in 140 countries and enhances Tucson’s notability as a premier golf destination.
-The tournament was launched in February 2006; the 2013 event is February 18-24.
+From 2007 through 2014, the Tucson Conquistadores served as the tournament leadership team and sales arm for the World Golf Championships-Accenture Match Play Championship held at The Golf Club at Dove Mountain.
+This prestigious tournament featured the top 64 golfers in the world and created an unprecedented opportunity for the Conquistadores to raise record levels of funds for Southern Arizona youth - the final 2014 event generated $1.3 for charity.
+The tournament was televised in 140 countries and enhanced Tucson’s notability as a premier golf destination.

 The Conquistadores has made a difference in thousands of individual lives.
 At its monthly funding request meetings, a committee reviews requests and grants funds to individuals and to organizations.
 Key beneficiaries of the Conquistadores' fund-raising efforts have been The First Tee of Tucson, Tucson and Pima County Junior Golf Programs, the Field of Dreams/Challenger Little League sports complex, Boys and Girls Clubs in Tucson, Sierra Vista and Nogales, Pima County Special Olympics, Educational Enrichment Foundation, Tucson Urban League and the YMCA.

-See a list of Tucson Conquistadores' funding recipients»
+See a list of Tucson Conquistadores' funding recipients here»